skylersaucedo/s3-layer/README.md

 To run the API, run the following command in the root directory:

+#### Linux

 ```bash
 uvicorn app.main:app --reload
 ```

+#### Windows

+There's a bug in Windows Cython that prevents this from working correctly. https://github.com/encode/uvicorn/issues/1972.
+There are no clean work-arounds short of monkey-patching Cython or uvicorn.

 ### Testing the API